th2-net/th2-conn-dirty-broken-fix/README.md

 ```

 ### Scheduler types
-*schedulerType* configuration allows to configure how rule to be exectuted will be selected:
+*schedulerType* allows to configure how rule to be executed will be selected:
-- CONSECUTIVE - rules will be executed one by one in order they are defined in *rules* configuration
+- CONSECUTIVE - rules will be executed one by one in order they are defined in *rules* configuration.
-- WEIGHT - rules will be randomly selected from the rules list.
-Propability of the rule to be selected from rules list is depends on *weight* rule configuration: the more weight rule has the more likely it will be selected for execution.
+- WEIGHT - rules will be randomly selected from *rules* configuration.
+Probability of the rule to be selected from rules list is depends on *weight* option: the more weight rule has the more likely to be selected for execution.

 ### General rule configurations
-- *ruleType* - name of the strategy, strategy name defines how connector will behave when this rule is active
+- *ruleType* - strategy name defines how connector will behave when this rule is active.
-- *duration* - how much time rule will be active and will affect connector behaviour.
+- *duration* - how much time rule will be active and affect connector behavior.
-- *cleanUpDuration* - how much time connector is needed to go back to normal session after strategy was rule was deactivated.
+- *cleanUpDuration* - how much time connector is needed to go back to normal session after rule strategy deactivation.
-- *weight* - optional parameter if schedulerType is set to WEIGHT, defines propability of this rule to be selected by strategy scheduler.
+- *weight* - optional parameter if *schedulerType* is set to WEIGHT, defines probability of this rule to be selected by strategy scheduler.

 ### Rule Type: LOGON_FROM_ANOTHER_CONNECTION
 ```yaml